Fan Expo Vancouver 2017: The Cast of The Flash

 Examples include Valdes saying how his character is beloved and it translates off screen “Danielle would do anything for me,” he said.

 Another example is when asked how physically demanding playing the Flash is, Gustin said it really isn’t and it is just all style.
 Cavanagh chimed in to say that “no one stops like Grant.”

 During the panel, Tom Cavanagh previewed this week’s episode (“When Harry Met Harry…” that features the Council of Wells.

 “It is shameless having one guy playing five to six different characters with one worse than the other,” Cavanagh said.
 “I am wasting screen time just for myself.”
-While Panabaker is excited to see the Counicl of Wells, Valdes joked (or was he?) that he had to wait a long time between takes as Cavanagh has to change into the different Wells.
+While Panabaker is excited to see the Council of Wells, Valdes joked (or was he?) that he had to wait a long time between takes as Cavanagh changed into the different Wells.
 As for the favourite version of Wells Cavanagh got to play?
 He answered it was the Reverse Flash because he got wear a super suit.